My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my seventeenth vintage phone, a harvest gold Princess phone which I bought at a flea market for $1.
-This is my first Princess phone.
-This is a later example of the Princess phone, made around the time of the AT&T divesture; consequently, there is no dial illumination method.
+This is my seventeenth vintage phone, a yellow Western Electric Princess phone which I bought at a flea market for $1.
+This was my first Princess phone, a model which the Bell System intended specifically as an extension phone.
+Before then, the vast majority of households had just one phone, typically a basic black desk or wall phone, located in the center of the house; the Princess phone, however, was intended to be installed in a customer's bedroom.
+This is a later example of the Princess model meant to be sold in AT&T's "Phone Center Stores" (hence the 'CS' prefix in the model number), made around the time of the Bell System's divesture; consequently, there is no socket for a dial lamp.
 The top of the handset is faded, but the rest of the case is in pretty good shape, and the set works pretty good for the price paid.

 MODEL: CS702BM